ONE COOL EARTH

 How will my teachers be supported?

-Teachers have the opportunity to participate in Teacher Trainings, they are able to reach out to the Garden Educator any time, plus they have access to a huge database of lesson plans, video lessons, resource guides and more on our website.
+Teachers have the opportunity to participate in Teacher Trainings led by One Cool Earth.
+They are able to reach out to the Garden Educator any time, plus they have access to a huge database of lesson plans, video lessons, resource guides and more on our website.

 How does the program integrate into the school outside of the garden?